 Bethel Fiber Project AIRRAQ Network

-Bethel Native Corporation and GCI have partnered on a project to deliver high-speed internet to Bethel, Alaska, and 12 other communities in the Yukon-Kuskokwim Delta region.
+Bethel Native Corporation and GCI have partnered on a project to deliver high-speed internet service to Bethel, Alaska, and 12 other communities in the Yukon-Kuskokwim Delta region.
 Once complete, the AIRRAQ Network will bring digital equity to 11,800 Alaskans living in the traditional home of the Yup’ik people.

 The AIRRAQ (pronounced EYE-huck) Network’s name is a traditional Yupik game, similar to cat’s cradle, that translates to “string that tells the story.”
 Much like an airraq, the fiber network will allow the people of the Y-K Delta to tell stories, teach lessons, and share their history and culture.